Victoria Waterfront

 BC Building Code 2024 applies: Victoria explicitly confirms the BCBC 2024 is in effect for all new permit applications.
 The city enforces code rigorously, particularly for strata and multi-family work.

-220 Pa Wind Load Engineering
+Heritage Conservation & 220 Pa Wind Engineering

 Capital Region Coverage